Merridy Anne Pugh

 Reader • Writer • Editor • Artist

-Once Merridy could read, she didn’t stop, and she still hasn’t.
+Once Merridy could read, she didn’t stop.
 She's read all sorts of books: detective, adventure, fantasy; medieval and modern; books on astronomy and psychology and digestion; of poetry and about ornithology and ancient Egyptians and alien abduction and chocolate.

 Growing up, her favourite animal books were Bambi and Lassie Come Home, and The Twenty-Seventh Annual African Hippopotamus Race.
 She loved all the books by Gerald Durrell and James Herriot.
 And then there was Watership Down.
 If you haven't read these books, start with Watership Down.
 But only after reading Pig Tails.